Cobotics9992/FRC-Code-2025/README.md

 # Coburg High School FRC Code 2025:;
-All the code used by Coburg High School's FRC team, Cobotics!;
+All the code used by Coburg High School's FRC team, Cobotics!
+It is not entirely original, credit to the people who some of this code is from, thanks for letting us use it. (we coded all the important parts, just saying.);

 Coaches: Matthew, Shane, Joanne;